 Add the onion and saute 3 minutes, or until fragrant.
-Add beef stock or beef broth and deglaze the pot (scrape bits from the bottom of the pan with a spoon).
-Add the seared meat to the bottom of the pot, along with pepperoncini peppers, pepperoncini juice, both dry mixes and the butter.
+Pour beef stock or beef broth and deglaze the pot (scrape bits from the bottom of the pan with a spoon).
+Place the seared meat on the bottom of the pot, along with pepperoncini peppers, pepperoncini juice, both dry mixes and the butter.
 Cover and cook on high pressure (pressure cook setting) for 45 minutes.
 It will take the pot approximately 17 minutes to build up pressure before it begins cooking.

 When cook time is up, let the pressure release naturally for 10 minutes, then do a manual quick release.
 Remove the beef from the pot and place on a cutting board.
 Shred meat using a fork.